mirajus-salehin/mirajus-salehin/README.md

 ## Hi there 👋 My name is Mirajus Salehin
 I am a **student** and a **programmer** who is interested in many things.
 My working principal is learning by doing.
 Always up for a discussion on coding, software building, AI and machine learning.
+I can build clean UI for web and android applications.
+My field of expertise include Application(mobile/web),responsive design, a small pinch of Data visualization and machine learning.

 ---